microsoft/vscode-webview-ui-toolkit/src/divider/README.md

 ### Role Attribute

-The role attribute determines the semantic meaning (or lack there of) of a VSCode Divider.
+The role attribute determines the semantic meaning (or lack there of) of a VS Code Divider.
 The two options are `separator` and `presentation`.

 The `separator` option is the default value and indicates that the divider semantically separates content.